Do you want to make a difference?

 The Department of Criminal Justice and Social Work offers a BSW where social workers display an informed passion to improve the quality of life for others, especially for vulnerable populations.
 The BSW degree program prepares students for professional entry level generalist practice in the social work profession, for entry level state licensure and for further education.
 The Council on Social Work Education has continuously accredited the social work program at Murray State University since 1974.

 BSW social workers are employed in settings such as:

 Schools and Family Resource Centers

 Mental Health Providers and Programs for Those with Intellectual Disabilities

 Substance Abuse Treatment Settings

 Probation Departments and Court Advocacy Programs

 Home Health Agencies, Hospitals and Hospice Programs

 The program does not waive course requirements for the professional foundation areas or for the field practicum.
 No credit is given for previous work or life experience (CSWE accreditation requirement).

-For more information about Social Work at Murray State University, please contact the Department of Community Leadership and Human Services in the College of Health Sciences and Human Services at Murray State University
+For more information about Social Work at Murray State University, please contact the Department of Criminal Justice and Social Work in the College of Education and Human Services at Murray State University.